Online Operations Manual

 ligo-scald is a software package used for interacting with Kafka and Influx DB.

-In GstLAL instead of reading or writing data to Kafka directly with the confluent_kafka
+In GstLAL instead of reading or writing data to Kafka directly with the confluent_kafka python package, we use ligo-scald as a convenience wrapper.

 Similarly, instead of duplicating the code to write data directly to an Influx database with line protocol, we instead use functions in ligo-scald to do this for us.